bbaikie/SolarSENSE/README.md

 [Download the latest iso of Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) **or**
 [Follow the installation process for NOOBS](https://www.raspberrypi.org/downloads/noobs/)

-### Update Raspbian
-Ensure you are on Raspbian "Buster"
-    - Check current distro by running command - Run lsb_release -a Updating the raspbian distro to buster from ssh:
-1. sudo nano /etc/apt/sources.list  and change instances of  ‘stretch’ to ‘buster’ then save (^o) and exit (^x)
-2. sudo nano /etc/apt/sources.list.d/raspi.list and change instances of  ‘stretch’ to ‘buster’ then save (^o) and exit (^x)
-3. run sudo apt-get update
-4. run sudo apt-get dist-upgrade and restart

 #### If you chose not to use NOOBS follow one of the methods listed below:
 1. Command Line
     - [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)